smlund/warp_ecr_beamline/readme.txt

 This script and the linked Dropbox account must be maintained consistently as lattice element descriptions change.
-Code users may want access to the Dropbox account which contains much info/input on the generation of lattice element descriptions.
-Contact Steve Lund for access.
+Code users may want access to the Dropbox account which contains much info/input on the generation of lattice element field files, code input (Poisson, CST Studio, ...), element plots, etc. Contact Steve Lund for access.